seongwonkc/argosyfinal/src/posts/2025-01-16-debate-lab-grown-meat-vs-veganism.md

 ---
+title: >-
-title: "The Argosy Debates: To Save the Climate, Should We Embrace Lab-Grown Meat or Go Vegan?"
+  The Argosy Debates: To Save the Climate, Should We Embrace Lab-Grown Meat or Go Vegan?
-author: "Ethan Yang and Yehee Jung"
+author: Ethan Yang and Yehee Jung
-category: "Debate"
+category: Debate
-date: "2025-01-16T00:00:00.000Z"
+date: '2025-01-16T00:00:00.000Z'
-layout: "layouts/post.njk"
+layout: layouts/post.njk
 tags:
   - cultured meat
   - veganism
   - food
   - sustainability
   - climate change
+excerpt: >-
-excerpt: "Animal agriculture is a climate disaster.
+  Animal agriculture is a climate disaster.
 The solution lies in changing our food system, but how?
-An engineer argues for the technological fix of cultured meat, while a science and health editor makes the case for a plant-based future."
+An engineer argues for the technological fix of cultured meat, while a science and health editor makes the case for a plant-based future.
-image:
+image: /assets/images/2025/debate-lab-grown-meat-vs-veganism.jpg
-image_credit:
+image_credit: Wolfgang Hasselmann — Unsplash
 ---

 ***Editor's Note:*** *There is a broad scientific consensus that the world needs to dramatically reduce its consumption of meat to meet climate goals.
 But two competing visions for how to achieve this have emerged: a high-tech, engineered solution and a systemic, behavioral one.
 Which path is more promising?*